The cache is not at the published coordinates.

 BT do not permit the placing of geocaches in their phone boxes as long as they own them.
 Some disused phone boxes are offered for adoption by local communities, and where adopted the rule on placement of caches may not apply.
 This particular phone box is still in use.

 Unfortunately, due to proximity issues with other caches in the area, the actual cache container is some distance away in Goffs Park.
 There is free parking in the Goffs Road car park which is open between 09:30 and 21:30.
 Outside these hours, you will have to find a place on local streets where residential permits may be required.
 Please check the signs.

-Before you will be able to find and log the cache, you need to obtain some information from the phone and letter boxes:
+Before you will be able to find and log the cache, however, you still need to obtain some information from the letter box:

 The postbox number = RH11 GH